 Since ficus is native to more humid climates, they need some extra dampness in the air to thrive.
 High humidity is necessary.
 Average and low humidity are absolute deal-breakers and a ficus simply cannot thrive in an environment with average or low humidity.
 That's not to say you cannot still enjoy the stunning beauty of a ficus if you live in a dry climate, but you'll need to bring in a humidifier or place your ficus on a pebble tray filled with water in order to create the ideal conditions for this houseplant.
 Learn how to increase the humidity for your ficus.

 Your ficus will definitely benefit from being fertilized, especially if the plant is actively growing.
 Typically, plants push out new growth in the spring and summer, but plants that exclusively live indoors may grow on their own schedule.
-If you notice new growth then consider using a diluted complete liquid fertilizer, a slow-release fertilizer, or a fish/seaweed emulsion.
+If you notice new growth then consider using a diluted complete liquid fertilizer every 2 weeks from spring to fall, a slow-release fertilizer applied in the spring, or dilute a tablespoon of fish/seaweed emulsion for each gallon of water every two weeks during the growing season.
 Continuing to fertilize your ficus year-round (if actively growing!) can keep it looking its best, but do not fertilize during the colder months when the plant is not growing.

 Pet Friend or Foe

 - Ficus are the sort of plants that do best when left alone, so if you find a sunny and humid spot for your ficus and it's thriving, then consider making that the permanent home for your plant.
 It's completely normal for a ficus to lose leaves when moved to a new spot, so don't be alarmed if you notice some leaf drop after moving your plant.
 Give the ficus some time to settle in and continue to monitor your plant as it acclimates to its new home.